Application deadline: February 15

-How To Apply
+How to Apply

-1. Apply to VWCC.
+1. Apply to Virginia Western.

-If you are not a current VWCC student, apply to the college by completing a VWCC Application.
-Please make sure you indicate your plan of study as Career Studies Certificate: Introduction to Radiation Oncology on the college application.
-(Those interested in the Joint Venture with NVCC must register/complete a college application for both NVCC and VWCC prior to March 15th.
-If you are already active at NVCC, then do a new VWCC only.
-Please contact the NVCC Admissions Office or visit their website for additional instructions on applying to NVCC.)
+Those interested in the Joint Venture with NVCC must complete a college application for both NVCC and Virginia Western prior to the deadline.
+If you are already active at NVCC, then apply to Virginia Western only.
+Please contact the NVCC Admissions Office for additional instructions on applying to NVCC.

 Application Instructions (PDF)